jefdewitt/jekyll_portfolio/_projects/2016-10-25-pocket-wingman.md

 The Model–view–controller (MVC) way of doing things was hard for me to pick up at first.
 I hadn't spent much time working with object-oriented programming or data modeling before.
 Initially, I couldn't wrap my head around the distinction between a model, a view, and a controller.

-My solution to this problem, as is most often the case, is to bang my head against the keyboard and pray that patterns emerge.
-And after considerable effort, patterns did in fact start to appear.
 The way I began to understand MVC philosophy is that it's similar to website development in how it separates project components.
 Here's a list of loose correlations to demonstrate what I mean:

     MVC               Site Development